SolemmaLLC/ClimateStudioDocs/docs/viewDistance.rst

    **Fig. 3**: Normal-to-window distances struggle to make sense of complex facade.

-ClimateStudio takes a more tenable stance, which as that distances are measured along lines of sight.
+ClimateStudio takes a more tenable stance, which is that distances are measured along lines of sight.
 This avoids the problems and ambiguities described above, while also comporting with common sense: you measure what you see.
 Specifically, ClimateStudio begins its analysis of each view point by constructing a 360 x 60-degree panorama centered on the horizon.
 Through each pixel, the software renders the depth buffer from the vision glass to the next intersection, along the direction of the pixel ray.

 Defining Major Obstructions
 >>>>>>>>>>>>>>>>>>>>